oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

     // always close the ResultSet
     await rs.close();

-From node-oracledb 5.5, you can iterate over ResultSets:
+From node-oracledb 5.5, you can asynchronously iterate over ResultSets:

 .. code-block:: javascript